People who live in glass houses should not throw stones.

 This story is still very much an early draft.
 I expect to rework it substantially in the future.
-Please feel free to read and comment on the current version.
+Please feel free to read and comment by email on the current version.

 I have also written numerous short stories set in Mr. Banks' Culture universe.

 Phrontisterion explores the fate of a Group Mind composed mainly of rather grumpy retired Drones.

 Galactic Recession is a story about an Eccentric Culture ship and its crew travelling to a galaxy far beyond our own.